-Additional requirements, exceptions and stipulated courses are established by the schools and departments of the university and those sections of this bulletin should be consulted before choosing core courses.
+Additional requirements, exceptions, and stipulated courses are established by the schools and departments of the university and those sections of this bulletin should be consulted before choosing core courses.
 Check course descriptions in the respective departmental sections for prerequisites.
 All courses fulfilling core requirements must be taken for a letter grade.
 For each student, no individual course may fulfill more than one core curriculum requirement.

-The following three-phased core curriculum is required of (a) all first-year students matriculating in 1987-88 or later; (b) all transfer students with freshman standing (less than 45 credits completed) matriculating in 1989-90 or later; and (c) all transfer students with sophomore standing (45-89 credits) matriculating in 1990-91 or later.
+The following three-phased core curriculum is required of (a) all firstyear students matriculating in 1987-88 or later; (b) all transfer students with freshman standing (fewer than 45 credits completed) matriculating in 1989-90 or later; (c) all transfer students with fewer than 90 credits in transfer matriculating in 1990-91; and (d) all students admitted to the university fall 1991 or later.